 We’d also like to thank our programme volunteer, who helps us co-ordinate and develop the programme.

-Because of their commitment and contribution we’re able to provide our mentoring programme.
+Because of their commitment and contributions we’re able to provide our mentoring programme to an approved standard.